Last Updated on August 16, 2023

 Repairing your damaged skin barrier can take several weeks or even months.
 Hence patience and consistency are key to success on your road to recovery.

-Even when your skin is healthy again, keeping using these nourishing and soothing ingredients in your routine to keep your barrier intact.
+Even when your skin is healthy again, keep using these nourishing and soothing ingredients in your routine to keep your barrier intact.
 So try out these ingredients and let me know which one worked best in keeping your skin calm, healthy and happy.

 * This post contains affiliate links.
 If you choose to purchase using the link, I will earn a small amount (at no extra cost to you!)
 The amount helps me maintain website costs and bring more and better content to you.